prolixteriat/irecord-parser/README.md

 - **Data_In** - contains the iRecord data to be processed.
 - **Data_Out** - contains the data produced as output by the script.
 - **GIS** - contains the vice-county boundary data optionally used by the script.
+- **Tests** - contains automated script unit tests.

 ##	Installation
 Installation uses the [Pipenv](https://pipenv.pypa.io/en/latest/) package manager.
 In order to install Pipenv if it is not already installed:

 `pip install pipenv`

-In order to install this project's dependencies, from within the Code folder run the command:
+In order to install this project's dependencies, from within the `Code` folder run the command:

 `pipenv install`